-Around 2010, MbZ commissioned Erik Prince to recruit a rapidly deployable combat battalion composed largely of Latin American veterans to face down internal and external security threats.186 MbZ reportedly specified that recruits should be non-Muslim, believing that Muslims could not be trusted to carry out violence against other Muslims.187 This force was reportedly deployed to Yemen following devastating attacks that killed dozens of Emirati soldiers, suggesting such forces help conceal military losses overseas and minimize political costs.188 In 2015-2016, the UAE also hired a group of Western veterans (including former US special forces operators) to kill and capture political opponents in Yemen.189 The UAE provided them with weapons and temporary ranks within the armed forces' command structure.190

-In Libya, the UAE is a prominent sponsor of non-state militias in the country's east, particularly the warlord Khalifa Haftar.
-A 2021 UN report described two connected operations in 2019 and 2020 conducted by a UAE-based PMSC, Lancaster6.191 The "Project Opus" operations, which ultimately failed, were meant to supply Haftar with a team of hired commandos - equipped with helicopters, drones, boats, and cyber capabilities who would conduct assassinations and kidnappings.192 Lancaster6 reportedly received at least US\$80 million for the operations.193 This team included a US citizen, and it appears Erik Prince brokered the operation to Haftar.194 Prince also appears to have supplied several of the militarized aircraft used in the operation, though he denies any involvement.195 While the extent of the UAE's role in facilitating this operation is unknown, the UN report found that the PMSC planned to use Emirati equipment during the second operation in 2020.196 Furthermore, the UAE refused to cooperate with the UN investigators despite being in a unique position to provide critical information on Lancaster6's corporate and financial connections.197
+Around 2010, MbZ commissioned Erik Prince to recruit a rapidly deployable combat battalion composed largely of Latin American veterans to face down internal and external security threats.187 MbZ reportedly specified that recruits should be non-Muslim, believing that Muslims could not be trusted to carry out violence against other Muslims.
+188 This force was reportedly deployed to Yemen following devastating attacks that killed dozens of Emirati soldiers, suggesting such forces help conceal military losses overseas and minimize political costs.
+189 In 2015-2016, the UAE also hired a group of Western veterans (including former US special forces operators) to kill and capture political opponents in Yemen.190 The UAE provided them with weapons and temporary ranks within the armed forces' command structure.
+191 a UAE-based PMSC, Lancaster6.192 The "Project Opus" operations, which ultimately failed, were meant to supply Haftar with a team of hired commandos - equipped with helicopters, drones, boats, and cyber capabilities who would conduct assassinations and kidnappings.193 Lancaster6 reportedly received at least US\$80 million for the operations.194 This team included a US citizen, and it appears Erik Prince brokered the operation to Haftar.195 Prince also appears to have supplied several of the militarized aircraft used in the operation, though he denies any involvement.196 While the extent of the UAE's role in facilitating this operation is unknown, the UN report found that the PMSC planned to use Emirati equipment during the second operation in 2020.197 Furthermore, the UAE refused to cooperate with the UN investigators despite being in a unique position to provide critical information on Lancaster6's corporate and financial connections.
+198